-Read an excerpt in The Horn Book!
+Read an excerpt of chapter 2, "Finding Goodness in Person," in The Horn Book.

 The stories we read as children shape us for the rest of our lives.
 But it is never too late to discover that transformative spark of hope that children's classics can ignite within us, especially during uncertain times.